On the smooth transfer for Guo-Jacquet relative trace formulae: Smooth transfer

 \subsection{Fundamental lemma}

-In this subsection, we will prove the following fundamental lemma, which is an important example of the smooth transfer and also a crucial lemma for us to prove Theorem \ref{thm. half fourier} by using global method.
+In this subsection, we prove the following fundamental lemma (Lemma \ref{lem. fund lem}).
+This is an important example of the smooth transfer and also a crucial lemma for us to prove Theorem \ref{thm. fourier preserve transfer} by using global method.